Debdut/bent/README.md

 let buffer = await getBuffer('http://site.com/image.png')
 ```

-As you can see, bent is a function that returns an async function.

-Bent takes options which constrain what is accepted by the client.
-Any response that falls outside the constraints will generate an error.

 You can provide these options in any order, and Bent will figure out which option is which by inspecting the option's type and content.

 ```javascript
 const post = bent('http://localhost:3000/', 'POST', 'json', 200);
 const response = await post('cars/new', {name: 'bmw', wheels: 4});